-However, clear explanations for the reduction in surgical referral are not established, though a difficult access to theatre could be one of the main reasons, as thoracic surgery units are not widespread in Italy and MT can be promptly carried out by pulmonologists in the same health care setting.
+Our data show the potential efficacy of MT in pleural infection, reducing the probability of surgical referral, even though clear explanations for the reduction in surgical referral cannot be established.
+However, a difficult access to theatre could be one of the main reasons, as thoracic surgery units are not widespread in Italy and MT can be promptly carried out by pulmonologists in the same health care setting.

 Intuitively, the later the first intervention, the worse the outcome(22).
 Concerning this, our study confirmed that assumption, except for 90-days mortality, which seemed not to be influenced by time of intervention, although the high percentage of missing values in this context may have impacted the results.